I grew up with a camera in my hands.

 I was hooked on photography.

 My dream was to be a professional photographer, traveling the world on assignments for the likes of National Geographic, The New York Times or Rolling Stone.
-I fully expected to earn my living with a camera, but that was not be.
+I fully expected to earn my living with a camera.
+As it often does, love would change those plans.
+Married very young, with a growing family to support, I turned to what would become a very lucrative career in building, design and development.

 My photography career would have to wait.

-Eventually, and inevitably, I left a successful career in design and development to pursue another; photography.
+Eventually and inevitably, I left the world of building and design to pursue a career in photography.
 I am glad I waited.
-My experience in design, and my understanding of a sense of place, informs my photography today in a way that I could never have anticipated.
+My experience in design, my love of architecture and the natural world, and my understanding of a sense of place, informs my photography today in a way that I could never have anticipated.